ejmenkhorst/robotframework_practicesoftwaretestingdotcom/README.md

 This folder contains common used interactions and specific Page Objects for a proper locator strategy.

 #### Results
-The result folder contains the tests once they are done running
+The result folder contains the test results in different formats once they are done running.

 #### Tests
 The test folder contains the actual tests which can be executed.